gemvc/stcms/AI_ONBOARDING.md

 1. Ask them to verify the URL they are using.
 2. Ask them to confirm the file path.
 The path must exactly match the URL. (e.g., URL `/en/about` requires file `pages/en/about.twig`).
 3. Remind them to check for typos in both the URL and the filename.

+**Scenario 5: User wants to add a button to a page.**
+1. Advise them to use the reusable Twig component for buttons.
+Check if `templates/components.twig` exists.
+2. If it doesn't, guide them to create it and provide the standard `button` macro code.
+3. Show them how to import the components file in their page: `{% import "components.twig" as components %}`.
+4. Instruct them to call the macro to render the button: `{{ components.button(text='My Button', url='/my-link') }}`.
+5. Explain that using this component ensures all buttons on their site look consistent and are easy to update from one central location.

 ---